Skip to main content

 Respiratory Syncytial Virus (RSV): The Disease, Vaccines & Monoclonal Antibody

 Each year in the United States, respiratory syncytial virus (RSV) kills up to 10,000 people, including 100 to 300 children.
-The Centers for Disease Control and Prevention (CDC) estimates that 1 or 2 of every 100 children will be hospitalized with a lower respiratory tract infection caused by RSV in the first six months of life, and virtually all children are infected with RSV at least once by the time they are 24 months of age.
-On the other end of the spectrum, most of those who die from RSV infections are the elderly.
-As such, a virus that infects virtually all children and kills around 10,000 elderly individuals each year is an important target for prevention.
+About 1 or 2 of every 100 children will be hospitalized with a lower respiratory tract infection caused by RSV in the first six months of life.
+Almost all children get RSV at least once by the time they are 24 months of age.
+But most who die from RSV infections are the elderly.
+A virus that infects virtually all children and kills around 10,000 elderly people each year is important to prevent.

 The disease